 Driving Quality Improvement Efforts

-SIDM-IHI Intiative to Develop New Tools and Techniques to Improve Diagnosis
+SIDM-IHI Initiative Developed New Tools and Techniques to Improve Diagnosis

-Working with the Institute for Healthcare Improvement (IHI), the Society to Improve Diagnosis in Medicine (SIDM) and a number of healthcare organizations have developed a collective to test and develop tools and techniques to improve the safety of the diagnostic process.
-With funding from the Gordon and Betty Moore Foundation, SIDM and IHI are jointly sponsoring a prototype collaborative project, engaging healthcare organizations to trial one or more interventions aimed at improving the diagnostic process and its outcomes.
+Working with the Institute for Healthcare Improvement (IHI), the Society to Improve Diagnosis in Medicine (SIDM) and a number of healthcare organizations formed a QI Collaborative to develop and test tools and techniques to improve the safety of the diagnostic process.
+With funding from the Gordon and Betty Moore Foundation, SIDM and IHI jointly sponsored this prototype collaborative project, engaging healthcare organizations to trial one or more interventions aimed at improving the diagnostic process and its outcomes.

 - MedStar Health